 SearchWP is a premium plugin that modifies the WordPress search feature, indexing more of your content so it can create more relevant results.

 Unlike WordPress’ native search, the SearchWP plugin will index and search through your:

 - even PDF, Office, and document content

-With better search results on your website, your users will be happy to be able to find the results they need and have a better overall user experience.
+With better search results on your website, your users will be able to find the results they need and have a better overall user experience.

 How to Set Up SearchWP

 SearchWP is very easy to set up.
 It’s designed to be a turnkey search solution that doesn’t need any extensive configuration — all you need to do is install and activate the plugin.

 (However, there’re more advanced options available if you’re a developer or want to customize your search results — more on that below.)